libxml-raku/LibXML-raku/docs/Document.md

 my Str $xml-formatted = $doc.serialize(:$format);
 ```

-An alias for Str().
+Similar to Str(), but doesn't interpret `:skip-dtd`, `:html` or `:C14N` options.
 This function was name added to be more consistent with libxml2.

 ### method serialize-html